gradle/gradle/design-docs/dependency-management.md

 - Merge the special case resolution algorithm for self-resolving dependencies into the general purpose resolution algorithm.
 - Introduce a new type of component identifier to represent a file-only component.
 - Update reporting to understand this kind of component identifier.
+- Change the IDE dependency extraction so that it uses the resolution result to extract local file dependencies, rather than using the input `Dependency` set.

 ### Test coverage